AckerlyXu/heima/articles/virtual-machines/linux/encrypt-disks-nodejs.md

 ## Create the Azure Active Directory application
 When virtual disks are encrypted or decrypted, you use an endpoint to handle the authentication and exchanging of cryptographic keys from Key Vault.
 This endpoint, an Azure Active Directory application, allows the Azure platform to request the appropriate cryptographic keys on behalf of the VM.
 A default Azure Active Directory instance is available in your subscription, though many organizations have dedicated Azure Active Directory directories.

 As you are not creating a full Azure Active Directory application, the `--home-page` and `--identifier-uris` parameters in the following example do not need to be actual routable address.
-The following example also specifies a password-based secret rather than generating keys from within the Azure portal preview.
+The following example also specifies a password-based secret rather than generating keys from within the Azure Portal.
 As this time, generating keys cannot be done from the Azure CLI.

 Create your Azure Active Directory application.
 The following example creates an application named `myAADApp` and uses a password of `myPassword`.
 Specify your own password as follows: